Brain Injury Rehabilitation

 Problems with the diagnosis

-The biggest problem with mild TBI is that the symptoms may not be noticed, or even present when the injury initially occurs.
+The biggest problem with mild Traumatic Brain Injury is that the symptoms may not be noticed, or even present when the injury initially occurs.
 In the beginning, everything seems ok, a patient assumes daily activities as if nothing happened.
 Symptoms can appear as long as a week after the injury.
 They are often subtle and difficult to spot by the patient and the family – or even doctors

 That’s why it is important to pay attention to any changes in behavior, thinking, or performance of daily tasks at home or at work.
 If you observe changes – seek medical help.